 This Case Summary is written by YAZHINI B, a student at School of Excellence in Law

-- Rights of the homosexual persons was dealt in this historic case, which sought to decriminalize private homosexual relations and to declare Section 377 of the Indian Penal code to be unconstitutional as it was in violation of Articles 14, 15, 19, and 21 of the Constitution.
+- The rights of homosexual persons were dealt with in this historic case, which sought to decriminalize private homosexual relations and to declare Section 377 of the Indian Penal Code to be unconstitutional as it was in violation of Articles 14, 15, 19, and 21 of the Constitution.

-- Section 377 of the Indian penal code punished those who voluntarily has carnal intercourse against the “order of nature”.
-This rule was introduced on the British-India era modelled on the Buggery act of 1533.
+- Section 377 of the Indian penal code punishes those who voluntarily has carnal intercourse against the “order of nature”.
+This rule was introduced in the British-India era and modelled on the Buggery Act of 1533.

-- Even before this famous case that dealt with the rights of homosexuals, there were cases that dealt with the constitutional validity of the Section 377 of IPC and recognizing the identity of transgender.
+- Even before this famous case that dealt with the rights of homosexuals, some cases dealt with the constitutional validity of Section 377 of IPC and recognizing the identity of transgender.

 - Naz Foundation Vs Government Of Nct Of Delhi, July 2009:

-A public interest litigation was filed before the Delhi High Court by Naz Foundation India Trust challenging the constitutionality of Section 377 under Article 14,15,19 and 21.
-The court held that targeting the homosexuals contravenes the equal protection guaranteed under Article 14.
-Since the term ‘Sex’ in Article 15 includes ‘Sexual orientation’ also, discrimination based on sexual orientation is in Violation with Article 15 and hence Section 377 of Indian Penal code cannot be used to punish consensual adults having sexual relationship since it is in violation with right to privacy and liberty guaranteed under Article 21 of the constitution.
+A public interest litigation was filed before the Delhi High Court by Naz Foundation India Trust challenging the constitutionality of Section 377 under Articles 14,15,19, and 21.
+The court held that targeting homosexuals contravenes the equal protection guaranteed under Article 14.
+Since the term ‘Sex’ in Article 15 includes ‘Sexual orientation’ also, discrimination based on sexual orientation is in Violation of Article 15 and hence Section 377 of the Indian Penal Code cannot be used to punish consensual adults having sexual relationships since it is in violation with the right to privacy and liberty guaranteed under Article 21 of the constitution.

-- After the decision made in this aforementioned case numerous organizations and individuals challenged the judgement.
-In the case of Suresh Kumar Koushal & Anr vs Naz Foundation the supreme court reversed the judgement made by the Delhi high court and held Section 377 of Indian Penal code to be constitutionally valid since the section punishes only certain acts and not any particular class of people and hence there was no discrimination.
+- After the decision made in this aforementioned case, numerous organizations and individuals challenged the judgement.
+In the case of Suresh Kumar Koushal & Anr vs Naz Foundation, the supreme court reversed the judgement made by the Delhi high court.
+It held Section 377 of the Indian Penal Code to be constitutionally valid since the section punishes only certain acts and not any particular class of people; hence, there was no discrimination.

-- Many curative petitions were filed against the Supreme court judgement made in Suresh Kumar Koshal case.
+- Many curative petitions were filed against the Supreme Court judgement made in the Suresh Kumar Koshal case.

 FACTS OF THE CASE:

-- The petitioner highlighted the fact that criminalizing the consensual relationship between same sex adults creates an inferior perception about them by the society there by affecting their everyday lives and chances of getting employment.
+- The petitioner highlighted that criminalizing the consensual relationship between same-sex adults creates an inferior perception of them by society, thereby affecting their everyday lives and chances of employment.

-- The petitioners invoked Equality, right to privacy, right to sexuality and sexual anatomy and discrimination against particular class of people against the Section 377 of Indian Penal Code
+- The petitioners invoked Equality, right to privacy, right to sexuality and sexual anatomy and discrimination against a particular class of people against Section 377 of the Indian Penal Code

-- After hearing the plea, the Supreme court held that using Section 377 of Indian Penal Code to victimize homosexuals as unconstitutional, stating that relationship between consenting adults cannot be a crime and the court partially struck down the section in its decision.
+- After hearing the plea, the Supreme Court held that using Section 377 of the Indian Penal Code to victimize homosexuals was unconstitutional, stating that the relationship between consenting adults cannot be a crime, and the court partially struck down the section in its decision.

-2. Whether Section 377 of the Indian penal code violates Article 14 and 15 by allowing discrimination based on sexual orientation?
+2. Whether Section 377 of the Indian penal code violates Articles 14 and 15 by allowing discrimination based on sexual orientation?